7 Rules for Effective Stand-Up Meetings

 One common employee complaint is that many meetings could easily be replaced by an email.
 Consider investing in a collaboration tool that facilitates ongoing conversations between team members when it’s convenient for them.

-Many development teams do daily stand-ups, but you should choose a cadence that works for your team.
-Try stand-ups only as needed or have them on a weekly basis, as long as they stay short, which brings me to my next point…
+Many development teams do daily stand-ups, but you should choose a cadence that works best for your team.
+Try stand-ups only as needed, or have them on a weekly basis.
+The key is to keep them fairly short, which brings me to my next point…

 2. Keep it short and sweet

-The very point of a stand-up is that it will be brief since nobody takes the time to get comfortable.
-Shoot for a meeting that takes 15 minutes or less, getting out the information intended without elaborating on details.
+At it’s core, a stand-up meeting is brief.
+After all, the very name implies that no one is taking the time to get comfortable.
+Shoot for a meeting that takes 15 minutes or less, where everyone can share necessary updates without elaborating on details.

 3. Establish a goal

 It’s important that everyone understand why you’re having a stand-up and what’s expected of them.
-So many non-technical stand-ups I’ve attended, devolve into pointless updates that no one pays attention to.
-What a waste of time.
+So many non-technical stand-ups I’ve attended have devolved into pointless updates that no one pays attention to.
+Talk about a waste of time.

 Make sure everyone knows the goal of the stand-up so they understand what to share and how to share it.
 Is your goal to keep communication flowing on a project?
 Provide visibility into the progress of a common goal?
 Prioritize tasks and resources?
 Come to a decision and assign next steps?

-A quick stand-up format works for all types of teams and situations — just be sure everyone is on the same page and you don’t get off track.
+The quick stand-up format works for all types of teams and situations — just be sure everyone is on the same page and stays on-track.

 4. Maintain structure